What to Eat After BRAT Diet? – Overview

 While the choices of foods to eat past a BRAT diet are numerous, you will still need to choose what you eat carefully until your health finally returns to normal.

 The following list of foods to eat after BRAT will get you back to your normal eating habits by giving you the nutrients and energy you need to get back on your feet.

 We have also included a list of the foods to avoid after your BRAT diet.

 Foods to Eat After BRAT diet

-Looseness of the bowels can prompt extreme, dangerous lack of hydration, so keep on drinking a lot of liquid.
+Looseness of the bowels can prompt extreme, dangerous lack of hydration, so drink a lot of liquid.

-Take slow progress on your eating regimen immediately after your BRAT diet and pick it up gradually as you continue to get your normal health back.
+Take slow progress on your eating regimen immediately after your BRAT diet and pick it up gradually as you continue to regain your normal health.

 Start by introducing foods that will not make your condition worse.

-The foods to incorporate with your BRAT diet are bland foods such crackers porridge, grits, oatmeal, and any other soft foods.
+The foods to incorporate with your BRAT diet are bland foods such as crackers, porridge, grits, oatmeal, and any other soft foods.